 Here’s a classic cocktail that is super refreshing and takes only 5 minutes to whip up!
 The gin gimlet became popular in the 1950's, so it's a fun throw-back drink.
 Not only is it simple to make, it’s the perfect balance of sweet and tart with the botanical flavor of gin.
 It's similar to the gin fizz above, but doesn't have the signature frothy fizz.
 All you need is 3 ingredients for this one!

 This cocktail’s got a unique name and a beautiful pale pink color!
-What's salty about it?
-The salt rim, which accentuates the sweet and sour flavors.
-It combines grapefruit juice with gin into one tangy and refreshing cocktail!
+Just grapefruit juice and gin make one tangy and refreshing cocktail!
 It's perfect as a brunch drink or for happy hour.
 It’s got a light summery vibe, but it also works in winter when citrus abounds.

 Here’s a sophisticated gin cocktail that will have all your friends talking about it: the Hanky Panky!
 It’s complex and nuanced, with a smooth flavor perfect for sipping.
 The star here is Fernet-Branca, an Italian bitter that adds an herbal punch.
 The cocktail is perfectly balanced: a little sweet and a little bitter, which makes it irresistible.

 Here's a gin cocktail with an Italian vibe: the Negroni!
 It’s refreshing, bitter, and complex: a drink that you’ll want to sit with and savor a while.
 Doesn’t it look stunning?
 The bright red of the Campari makes for a stunning jewel-tone statement of a drink.
 This three ingredient cocktail is easy to make: and memorize, because it uses 1 ounce of each of its three components.